Our next airshow will be May 30-31, 2020!

 This is subject to change as we finalize our plans, so hang in there with us and check back frequently for more updates.

 The 2018 Bill and Trent Airshow had a fantastic turnout!
+We can hardly wait until our next show.
+So far, our 2020 performers will include:

 The Mohawk is a twin engine, turboprop armed, military observation and attack aircraft.
 Originally intended for battlefield surveillance, the Mohawk was equipped with light strike capabilities and was designed to easily take off from both short and unimproved runways.